Cooke and Wheatstone telegraph: Two-needle telegraph

 The two-needle telegraph required three wires, one for each needle and a common return.
 The coding was somewhat different from the five-needle telegraph and needed to be learned, rather than read from a display.
 The needles could move to the left or right either one, two, or three times in quick succession, or a single time in both directions in quick succession.
 Either needle, or both together, could be moved.
 This gave a total of 24 codes, one of which was taken up by the stop code.
 Thus, three letters were omitted: J, Q and Z, which were substituted with G, K and S respectively.

 Originally, the telegraph was fitted with a bell that rang when another operator wanted attention.
 This proved so annoying that it was removed.
 It was found that the clicking of the needle against its endstop was sufficient to draw attention.

 One-needle telegraph

 This system was developed to replace the failing multi-wire telegraph on the Paddington to West Drayton line.
-It required only two wires, but a more complex code and slower transmission speed.
-Whereas the two-needle system needed a three-unit code (that is, up to three movements of the needles to represent each letter), the one-needle system used a four-unit code, but had enough codes to encode the entire alphabet.
+It required only two wires but a more complex code and slower transmission speed.
+Whereas the two-needle system needed a three-unit code (that is, up to three movements of the needles to represent each letter), the one-needle system used a four-unit code but had enough codes to encode the entire alphabet.
 Like the preceding two-needle system, the code units consisted of rapid deflections of the needle to either left or right in quick succession.
-The needle struck a post when it moved causing it to ring.
-Different tones were provided for the left and right movements so that the operator could hear which direction the needle had moved without looking at it.
+The needle struck a post when it moved, causing it to ring.
+Different tones were provided for the left and right movements so that the operator could hear the needle's direction without looking at it.